MtnBiker/historical-streets-la/ImplementationNotes.md

 Am I uploading anything to AWS via the website?
 Added s to http on error page and reset `heroku config:set ERROR_PAGE_URL=//https://crores.s3.amazonaws.com/heroku_error_page.html` and now it works.

 Can't draw on site, but can here.
 Will upload.
 Has bugs though.
+Now can draw on site.
+But no maps show when click on edit, etc. for other buginess